kfattila/kfattila.github.io/pages/neural_word_embeddings.md

 #### Skip-gram model

 Here, the aim is to calculate some distributed word representation but the model structure and the aim is the opposite.
-In this approach, we want to predict the context words for a given target word that is \\(p(context_{x}\mid target_{\downarrow})word\\) Consider the previous example: *"Hey this is sample corpus using only one context word."*
+In this approach, we want to predict the context words for a given target word that is \\(p(context_{x}\mid target_{\downarrow}word)\\) Consider the previous example: *"Hey this is sample corpus using only one context word."*

 Now, for a target word "corpus" we want to get high probability for the context words: "sample" and "using".
 This approach does start with one-hot encodings of the words as before.